ProfRandom/Excel-Lambda-Suite/README.md

 # Excel LAMBDA Suite: Advanced Formula Library

+> *Reusable functional building blocks for modeling, simulation, and advanced spreadsheet design.*
+> *Created by a worldbuilder, educator, and Excel enthusiast exploring LAMBDA’s potential for accessible, reusable modeling.*

+---

 ## TL;DR

 **A collection of reusable Excel LAMBDA functions for advanced modeling, analysis, and spreadsheet automation.**